SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The chrominum javascript engine is v8, d8 is the developer shell for v8 A bricked device is one that no longer can function at all (has become as useful as a brick) SKU|Stock Keeping Unit
+An instance is something that has been created on some sort of model.

 # data